Scripps College: Campus

 Scripps College is frequently described as one of America's most beautiful college campuses and has been listed in the National Register of Historic Places since 1984.
-In its 2017 edition of The Best 379 Colleges, the Princeton Review cited the campus as the twelfth most beautiful in the United States, and has been corroborated by Forbes, U.S. News & World Report, The Huffington Post, and others.
+In its 2017 edition of The Best 379 Colleges, the Princeton Review cited the campus as the 12th-most beautiful in the United States, as has been corroborated by Forbes, U.S. News & World Report, The Huffington Post, and others.

-Scripps College was the first recipient of the Getty Campus Heritage Initiative Program, which documented different aspects of the college that were deemed historically significant and at risk of change.
+Scripps College was the first recipient of the Getty Campus Heritage Initiative Program, which documented aspects of the college that were deemed historically significant and at risk of change.
 The original historic precinct was recorded and the history of each site (such as residence hall or garden) was given, an original appearance was described, and a recording of changes over time was taken.
 Different courtyards on site, such as the Sicilian Court, Iris Court, and Margaret Fowler Garden were surveyed and adjusted to resemble their initial designs wherever possible.

-Scripps is located in the center of the Claremont Colleges, surrounded by Harvey Mudd College to the north, Pitzer College to the east, Claremont McKenna College and Pomona College to the south, and Claremont Graduate University to the west.
+Scripps is in the center of the Claremont Colleges, with Harvey Mudd College to the north, Pitzer College to the east, Claremont McKenna College and Pomona College to the south, and Claremont Graduate University to the west.
 The original campus was designed by Gordon Kaufmann in the Spanish Colonial Revival style, featuring extensive use of domestic spaces that catered to a 1920s conception of femininity.
 In general, his 1926 campus plan has been carefully preserved, with major vistas linking the central areas.
 The overall planting schemes and landscaping devised by Edward Huntsman-Trout are still followed.

-The campus also offers a number of interactive landscaping elements, including a rose garden to the north designated for community cutting and fruit trees available for picking.
+The campus offers a number of interactive landscaping elements, including a rose garden to the north designated for community cutting and fruit trees available for picking.
 Oranges, grapefruits, pomegranates, kumquats, and loquats are available to students.
 Scripps also harvests olives from its olive trees and presses it into award-winning olive oil.

 Several facilities are shared by the members of the Claremont Consortium.
 Scripps shares the Keck Science Center with Pitzer College.
 The consortium also owns the Robert J. Bernard Field Station north of Foothill Boulevard.

 Ruth Chandler Williamson Gallery

-Scripps College is also the home of the Ruth Chandler Williamson Gallery, which maintains Scripps College's permanent art collection of some 14,000 objects spanning 3,000 years of art history.
+Scripps College is home to the Ruth Chandler Williamson Gallery, which maintains the college's permanent art collection of 14,000 objects spanning 3,000 years.
 Objects are available for use in classes, displayed in campus exhibitions, and loaned to other exhibiting institutions.
-Among the holdings in the collection are works by American artists Andy Warhol, Ansel Adams, Winslow Homer, Mary Cassatt, Childe Hassam, and John James Audubon, and an extensive collection of paintings by the California artist and Scripps Professor Emeritus Millard Sheets.
+Among the collection's holdings are works by American artists Andy Warhol, Ansel Adams, Winslow Homer, Mary Cassatt, Childe Hassam, and John James Audubon, and an extensive collection of paintings by the California artist and Scripps Professor Emeritus Millard Sheets.
 The gallery also holds an extensive collection of Japanese woodblock prints.